Well-Rounded Lattices: Towards Optimal Coset Codes for Gaussian and Fading Wiretap Channels: System model

 Near-complete secrecy is then achieved even if Eve receives information with a nonzero rate, approximately equal to $R_r$.
-Conceptually, as $\boldsymbol{\lambda}_M$ lies in $\mathcal{V}(\Lambda_e)$, it has a ``smaller resolution'' than the lattice $\Lambda_e$, and Eve will lose the relevant information at a ``detecting resolution'' approximately good enough to decode $\Lambda_e$.
+Conceptually, Eve can decode the ``coarse'' lattice $\Lambda_e$, which contains only random bits, but not the ``fine'' lattice, which contains the actual information.